ProcessBasedModellingModule

 3. Throw an informative error if a variable has two processes assigned to it (by mistake).

-In our experience, and as we also highlight explicitly in the online documentation, this approach typically yields simpler, less ambiguous and more targeted warning or error messages than the native MTK one's, leading to faster identification and resolution of the problems with the composed equations.
+In our experience, and as we also highlight explicitly in the online documentation, this approach typically yields simpler, less ambiguous, and more targeted warning or error messages than the native MTK one's.
+This leads to faster identification and resolution of the problems with the composed equations.

 ProcessBasedModelling.jl is particularly suited for developing a model about a physical/biological/whatever system and being able to try various physical "rules" (couplings, feedbacks, mechanisms, ...) for a given physical observable efficiently.
 This means switching arbitrarily between different processes that correspond to the same variable.
 Hence, the target application of ProcessBasedModelling.jl is to be a framework to develop field-specific libraries that offer predefined processes without themselves relying on the existence of context-specific predefined components.
 An example usage is in ConceptualClimateModels.jl.